Click here to inquire about resources and assistance for your small business.

 CARES Act & Paycheck Protection Program and Health Care Enhancement Act

 The CARES Act was signed into law on March 27, 2020 as part of the congressional response to the COVID-19 outbreak.
 The portion of the CARES Act titled the Keeping American Workers Paid & Employed Act focuses specifically on relief for businesses through new programs administered by the U.S. Small Business Administration including the Paycheck Protection Program (PPP), Economic Injury Disaster Loan (EIDL) Grants, SBA Debt Relief, and SBA Express Bridge Loans.
-The funding appropriated in the CARES Act for PPP and EIDL programs was exhausted as of April 16, 2020.

 - To apply for the Paycheck Protection Program, contact your lender or find an approved lender here: www.sba.gov/paycheckprotection/find